HOW TO QUOTE FOR AN APP DEVELOPMENT PROJECT

 - Integration with third-party services or external software

 - Email notifications setup

 Once an estimate has been established, it needs an associated price.

 When preparing a proposal, make sure these dependencies and assumptions are identified, and that the impact of a failure in these areas is made clear.
-For example, what will be the consequences if the client doesn’t deliver content on time? or what happens if one of the plugins or integrations you suggested is no longer available or available but to a higher price of originally quoted?
+For example, what will be the consequences if the client doesn’t deliver content on time? or what happens if one of the plugins or integrations you suggested is no longer available or available but at a higher price than originally quoted?

 Additional features and functionality requests often surface when the project is underway, and the price has already been agreed upon.
 Clients do not always realise or accept the impact that these new requests can have on the timeline and costs.

 To avoid this becoming a problem in the middle of a project, outline a process for dealing with change requests in the proposal.
 This process should be aligned with your project management methodology and the client’s needs; it can include ways to prioritise features and the costs associated with increasing the scope.